Hands-On Fundraising

 Unless yours is a particularly staid art form, you may find your donations vary based on the public’s reactions to your organization’s work.
 If yours takes on challenging topics, you know you risk losing donors – sometimes large ones.
 If enough supporters are upset, it makes raising money for your arts organization difficult.

 The best antidotes for this are education and relationships.
-If those donors are caught off guard, or feel like the last to know, you might have problems.
+If those donors are caught off guard or feel like the last to know, you might have problems.
 Bring them close, though, and that’s less likely.
-You may have to push to be sure you’re able to do this.
-But push.
-It’s worth it.
+This is where working with artistic or education staff is important.
+You need their help!

 Staff exhaustion

-You rarely work 9-5 if you work in the performing arts area.
+You rarely work 9-5 if you work in the performing arts.
 Get ready to put full days in at the office and then stay through to meet donors.

-If you’re in a leadership position, it’s important to take this into consideration.
+If you’re in a leadership position, it’s important to consider this.
 Offer your staff flexibility.
 Some days will need to be long – others can be short.
 If you’re a staff person, carve out that space.
 Take your lunch away from the office.
 Make some flexibility demands when you’re hired or during reviews.

 It can be demanding.
 On the other hand, you’ll see a lot of good theater, dance, or music performed!